zephyris/tryptag/README.md

 ```

 Do not remove files from `data_cache_path`. `tryptag` does not check the plate subdirectories for integrity, ie. if files have been removed.
 You can, however, delete a whole plate subdirectory.
+Keyboard interrupt of either data download or zip decompression _should_ behave gracefully, leaving partial data but not preventing automatic re-download and/or decompression.

 Do not run multiple scripts using the same `data_cache_path` as they may try to write to the same file at the same time.
 The exceptions are: